-Additionally, during the COVID-19 lockdown in 2020, two additional emergency shelters in Miratovac and Morović were established but they were not operational in 2021.
-These centres were made out of tents, with no electricity and sanitary facilities.
+Additionally, during the COVID-19 lockdown in 2020, two additional emergency shelters in Miratovac and Morović were established but they were not operational in 2021 and 2022, and it is reasonable to assume that such establishments will not be used in the future.
+Still, it is important to remain aware that these centres were made out of tents, with no electricity and sanitary facilities.
 They were operational for three months and mostly during the state of emergency, which lasted in the period March-May 2020.
 Two categories of people were accommodated there, namely (i) newly arrived foreigners and (ii) foreigners who were transferred there for disciplinary reasons because they objected to a lockdown in other reception facilities, in particular in AC Bogovađa and RC Obrenovac.
+The tent facilities are also the feature of many reception facilities such as those in Adaševci, Sombor, Principovci, Subotica and Kikinda.

-AC Krnjača and AC Bogovađa mostly accommodate persons with registration certificates and that is one the main conditions set by the management.
-Still, there are instances in which foreigners are allowed to enter these centres without the certificate, but they are usually registered within 48 hours.
+AC Krnjača, AC Obrenovac, AC Sjenica and AC Tutin mostly accommodate persons with registration certificates and that is one the main conditions set by the management.
+Still, there are instances in which foreigners are allowed to enter these centres without the certificate, and then are registered within in the following days or weeks.
 On the other hand, RCs in Adaševci, Sombor, Principovci, Šid, Subotica and other facilities located closer to borders with Romania, Croatia or Hungary imply more fluctuations and much more flexible policies on entering and exiting the camps, since dozens or even hundreds of refugees and migrants are attempting to irregularly cross to the EU on a daily basis.
 Accommodation in these facilities does not require registration certificates.

-Asylum seekers who are granted asylum are entailed to stay in asylum centres up to one year after their decision on asylum became final.
+Asylum seekers who are granted asylum are entitled to stay in asylum centres up to one year after their decision on asylum became final.

 Article 23 Asylum Act; Chapters II and III Migration Management Act.